hlassiege/eventuallycoding/content/articles/en/2023/11/chatgpt-to-the-rescue.md

 (My ego says 3 times more, but I'm convinced it's wrong).

-But why 1 hour and not just 30 seconds for him to write his answer?
+But why 1 hour and not just 30 seconds for it to write his answer?

 In fact, it's not ChatGPT that's long, it's the person handling it who has to structure his request and take it to the right place.